Kennelly57/Simple_Grade_Tracker/src/README.txt

     ADDING A NEW COURSE CATEGORY / ASSIGNMENT: Click the '+' button in the bottom right DELETING COURSE CATEGORY / ASSIGNMENT: Once a course has been added, click the x button next to the course name.
     EDITING GRADES: Click the grades, enter a number, then press enter.
-If the grades are not editable, then it is a category.
+If the grades are not editable, then it is a compound category.
 To edit these grades, click the category name and enter the subfields.

 ASSIGNMENT MENU:
     ACCESSING ASSIGNMENT INFORMATION: Click the name of the categoryID, which is shadowed when the user hovers over it.